 A conversation exploring current trends and emerging technologies taking hold in the world of transportation design, and how designers are leveraging both to envision and realize the future of mobility.
 Paul Priestman focuses on what the future holds for the transportation sector and the role of collaboration in innovation, while Mary Lombardo covers the subject of creativity in collaboration with mechanical design, explaining how Collins Aerospace leverages the creativity of Industrial Design with innovative practices, like lean and agile design thinking, to rapidly produce designs that interest customers.

 Hosted by Glenn Johnson, IDSA, Fellow of Industrial Design - Interior Systems, Collins Aerospace, with:

 - Paul Priestman, Chairman, PriestmanGoode

 - Mary Lombardo, Advanced Technologies, Engineering Excellence, & Certification, Collins Aerospace

 Tuesday, June 30, 2020

-Join three designers turned queer storytellers for a Design Voices Pride event.
-They'll host a fireside chat sharing their personal journeys and a provocative conversation on life in design, live from the Queer Mind.
+Join three designers turned queer storytellers for a Design Voices Pride event, in which they share their personal journeys on designing from their own unique perspectives.